 One small, sleek, and powerful device instantly revolutionized the wearable market.
-Apple Watch and Fitbit are no competition to advanced technology now on the market.Skip the thousand-dollar lab panels, invasive sleep studies, and uncomfortable fitness tracking.
+Apple Watch and Fitbit are no competition to advanced technology now on the market.Skip the thousand-dollar lab panels, invasive sleep studies, and uncomfortable fitness trackers.
 A device called the Oura Ring might provide everything you're looking for (and more).
 Click To Tweet

 But in 2020, with everything on the market, is the Oura Ring still worth it for YOU?